Speed comparison: atomic vs. non-atomic

 Currently I had the task to optimize a UI.

-This UI was using a lot of data records using a non-standard shared pointer algorithm which required the target instance having the reference count as member.
+This UI was using a lot of data records using a non-standard shared pointer algorithm which

 This reference count was implemented as a single atomic for beeing thread safe and got increased each time the shared pointer was constructed and decreased as soon as it got destructed.